derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `findAuthorById()` function in `public/src/books.js` has two parameters, in the following order:

-- An array of authors.
+- An array of author objects.
-- An ID of a single author.
+- An integer ID of a single author object.

 It returns the author object that has the matching ID.